A Note on Extension Properties and Representations of Matroids: Introduction

 The outcome of those explorations lead us to analyze in more detail the sparse paving matroids that are relaxations of~$P_8$ and the ones that present the tic-tac-toe configuration.

-There are only five matroids on eight elements that satisfy Ingleton inequality but are not linear.
+There are only five matroids on eight elements that satisfy the Ingleton inequality but are not linear.
 Two of them are folded linear~\cite{BBFP20} and algebraic~\cite{Lindstrom1986,BCD18}.
 The other three, which are relaxations of the maximal sparse paving matroid $P_8$, are not folded linear~\cite{BBFP20} and it is not known whether they are algebraic, almost entropic, or neither.
 We checked by computer-aided explorations that they do not satisfy the common information property.
 Therefore, the same applies to the generalized Euclidean property.
 For two of those matroids, we present a human readable proof for that fact.
-In particular, V\'amos configuration appears after some generalized Euclidean extensions, which may be a hint indicating that those matroids are not algebraic.
+In particular, the V\'amos configuration appears after some generalized Euclidean extensions, which may be a hint indicating that those matroids are not algebraic.

-In addition to the configurations of V\'amos matroid and the aforementioned relaxations of~$P_8$, the configurations of the circuit-hyperplanes of the tic-tac-toe matroid $\ttt$ and its dual are also of interest in regard to extension properties.
-The matroid $\ttt$ does not satisfy the generalized Euclidean property~\cite{AlHo95}, but it satisfies Ingleton-Main and Dress-L\'ovasz properties~\cite{Bollen18}.
-In contrast, its dual matroid does not satisfy Ingleton-Main property~\cite{Hoc97}.
-We present a clear and complete description of the sparse paving matroids on nine elements that contain the tic-tac-toe configuration.
+In addition to the configurations of the V\'amos matroid and the aforementioned relaxations of~$P_8$, the configurations of the circuit-hyperplanes of the tic-tac-toe matroid $\ttt$ and its dual are also of interest in regard to extension properties.
+The matroid $\ttt$ does not satisfy the generalized Euclidean property~\cite{AlHo95}, but it satisfies the Ingleton-Main and Dress-Lov\'asz properties~\cite{Bollen18}.
+In contrast, its dual matroid does not satisfy the Ingleton-Main property~\cite{Hoc97}.
+Similarly to the V\'amos configuration, we show that this configuration of circuit-hyperplanes of the tic-tac-toe matroid is also a configuration that prevents linear representability of a sparse paving matroid.
+We present a new, clear and complete description of the sparse paving matroids on nine elements that contain this configuration.
 In particular, we identify two maximal sparse paving matroids whose relaxations contain all of them.
-Finally, we prove that the dual tic-tac-toe matroids do not satisfy Ahslwede-K\"orner property, and hence they are not almost entropic.
+Finally, we prove that the dual tic-tac-toe matroids do not satisfy the Ahslwede-K\"orner property, and hence they are not almost entropic.